divio/divio-cloud-docs/how-to/live-performance.rst

 Increase ``DJANGO_WEB_WORKERS``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, each instance can can run three concurrent uWSGI web workers, in other words, three concurrent web processes (note that your plan may include multiple instances).
+By default, each instance can run three concurrent uWSGI web workers, in other words, three concurrent web processes (note that your plan may include multiple instances).
 This is determined by ``DJANGO_WEB_WORKERS``.

 Increasing the number of web workers will allow you to serve more concurrent requests.
 Note that
 this will increase the RAM consumption of each instance, so make sure you monitor the results over